avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authentication Jenkins.md

 2. What
 3. Why
 4. Authentication Methods
-5. Why Use Jenkins Own User Database?
+5. Why Use Jenkins's Own User Database?
 6. Limitations
 7. Best Practices
-8. Common Configuration Mistakes
+8. Types  of Authentication of Jenkins
+9. POC of authentication of Jenkins
-9. Conclusion
+10. Conclusion
-10. Contact Information
+11. Contact Information
-11. References
+12. References

+***

 # Introduction